 How is microcephaly diagnosed?

 Microcephaly can sometimes be diagnosed before birth by prenatal ultrasound.
-In order to make the diagnosis while the baby is still in the womb, the ultrasound should be done late in the second trimester or in the third trimester.
+In order to make the diagnosis while the fetus is still in the uterus, the ultrasound should be done late in the second trimester or in the third trimester.